AK-12: Developmental trials

 On 25 May 2010, the Russian media published a Russian Ministry of Defence statement that the AK-12 was to be tested in 2011.
-The first prototype was presented to the Russian Prime Minister Vladimir Putin during his official visit to inspect the products of the Izhmash arms manufacturing plant in Izhevsk.
+The first prototype was presented to the Russian Prime Minister Vladimir Putin during his official visit to inspect the products of the Izhmash arms manufacturing plant in Izhevsk in February 2012.
 The prototype was fitted with a large-capacity 60-round casket magazine.
 On the early prototype model, the traditional locations of the cocking handle, safety lever, and fire selector remained unchanged, but the AK-12's production model featured revisions to all of these features.

+In June 2012, the AK-12 was unveiled to the public for the first time at the defence exhibition in Moscow, Engineer Technologies 2012.
 On 16 September 2013, the Deputy Chairman of the Military-Industrial Commission of Russia said the Russian Army would start receiving AK-12 assault rifles chambered in 5.45 mm and 7.62 mm in 2014.
 The new rifle would be put into service along with the new handguns, machine guns and sniper rifles.
 The AK-12 basic platform allows for nearly 20 different modifications to change into other configurations.

 State trials were to begin in fall 2013.
 However, on 23 September 2013, the Izvestiya tabloid wrote that, according to an anonymous source, the AK-12 will not be adopted or even undergo state tests due to shortcomings in preliminary tests.
-The AK-12 was intended to replace three previous generations of AK models and to be standardized as the primary assault rifle of the Russian military.
+The AK-12 was intended to replace three previous generations of AK models and to be standardised as the primary assault rifle of the Russian military.
 The government rejected the AK-12 because senior commanders said they had millions of stockpiled AK-74s and did not need a new rifle.
 However, trials would continue for law enforcement agencies.